samuelzamvil/samuelzamvil.github.io/Using-3rd-Party-Modules-in-a-macOS-Python3-Script/Using-3rd-Party-Modules-in-a-macOS-Python3-Script.md

 Well, why not load the modules directly.
 I'm only using 3 modules anyway... requests, xmltodict, and dicttoxml... it couldn't be that hard, could it?
 Googlefu had me up and running in little to no time with the requests module and I was able to make my API calls, but my scripts were failing as soon as I tried to parse the response.

 What was happening...
-Well the xmltodict and dicttoxml modules were writting over 12 years ago and do not follow todays typical module structure.
+Well the xmltodict and dicttoxml modules were writing over 12 years ago and do not follow todays typical module structure.
 From what I can tell the two modules are stored as flat files.
 Where I was able to load requests using the ```LoadModuleFromPath``` method and the path ```'/Library/Python/3.8/site-packages/requests/__init__.py'```, I was unable to load xmltodict/dicttoxml using the same method with the two files stored as ```encoder.py``` and ```decoder.py```.
 The ```LoadModuleFromPath``` successfully loads both files but none of the class methods are available.

 #### Time is running out